moschinez/moschinez.github.io/README.md

 # Oluwaseun Muyiwa - Data Analyst Portfolio

-This is my professional data analytics portfolio website, built to showcase my skills and projects — including my 10Alytics Capstone Project: *NovaMed Solutions – Sales Performance Analysis and Reporting*.
+This is my professional data analytics portfolio website, built to showcase my skills and projects.